If your ferret escapes there are a number of strategies that you can employ to increase your chances of having them return safely.

 (Note: Be sure to download this template from your desktop)

-TIP: Slip posters in a plastic sheet cover (with the opening at the bottom) to prevent them from getting damaged from rain or snow.
+TIP: Slip posters in a plastic sheet cover (with the opening at the bottom) to prevent them from getting damaged by rain or snow.

 Keep Hope In Your Heart